Parish and town council borrowing

 The Public Works Loan Board (PWLB) was a statutory government body that originated in 1793 and became established permanently in 1817.
 It is a lending facility operated by the UK Debt Management Office (DMO) on behalf of HM Treasury.
 It provides loans to local authorities and other specified bodies from the National Loans Fund, operating within a policy framework set by HM Treasury.
 This borrowing is for capital projects.

 Before 2020, the Public Works Loan Commissioners provided PWLB loans.
-The commissioners' functions are to consider loan applications from local authorities and other prescribed bodies and, where loans are made, to collect the repayments.
+Their functions were to consider loan applications from local authorities and other prescribed bodies and, where loans were made, to collect the repayments.
 Following a government consultation in 2016, the Public Bodies (Abolition of Public Works Loan Commissioners) Order 2020 abolished the commissioners and transferred their statutory powers to HM Treasury.